First-Year Living Learning Communities

 - The Resident Assistant (RA), an upperclass Nursing student, is there to help you achieve your potential as you begin your first year of undergraduate academic success!
 In collaboration with a faculty advisor, students participating in the LLC share input about the activities they want to participate in that will enrich their nursing and living experience.

-- As a resident of the Nursing LLC, you will participate in Emerging Leaders program, which has been designed to complement your classroom and student life.
-There will be no cost to complete Emerging Leaders for students residing in this community.
+- As a resident of the Nursing LLC, you will participate in Panther Leadership Academy, which has been designed to complement your classroom and student life.
+There will be no cost to complete the Panther Leadership Academy for students residing in this community.

 - Possible programming in the Nursing LLC may include: